H&R Block Review

 Throughout the entire tax filing process, you can add bookmarks to areas of confusion or uncertainty and return to them later.
 Each bookmark you create consists of a title and any notes you wish to add.
 You can access all of your bookmarks through an icon that appears in the upper-right side of the screen.
 After clicking on the icon, all of your bookmarks are presented as a list of live links.
 These links will take you directly back to the page where the bookmark was created allowing you to easily track back to the sections that needed additional attention.

 For those who prefer to interact with a customer service representative, H&R Block is an excellent option.
-They move away from email support, choosing to focus more on phone and chat.
+It moves away from email support, choosing to focus more on phone and chat.
 H&R Block also provides support through live video conferencing.
 For those interested in face-to-face interactions, H&R Block is one of few online tax software companies that also has retail locations.
 Knowing retail locations exist can provide additional peace of mind for those who lack confidence in the online experience.

 Find a Form tool